 - Not checking bookmaker terms, conditions and minimum odds required for your qualifying bets.

-By taking your time, being organised and double-checking everything, these mistakes can all be avoided.
+By taking your time, being organised and double-checking everything, you can avoid all these mistakes.

-Being a member of a matched betting site like Oddsmonkey will help you avoid a lot of common mistakes.
+Being a member of a Matched Betting site like Profit Accumulator will help you avoid a lot of common mistakes.

 This is particularly important when starting out.